batx123/llm-ui-streamlit/FAQ.md

 A: Use the input box at the top of the UI, or change the `default_llm_url` variable in `llm_ui.py`.

 ### Q: How do I install dependencies?
-A: Run `pip install streamlit requests` in your project directory (preferably in a virtual environment).
+A: Run `pip install streamlit requests pyautogui langchain langchain-community chromadb sentence-transformers` in your project directory (preferably in a virtual environment).
+On Linux, also run `sudo apt-get install gnome-screenshot`.

 ### Q: How do I run the app?
 A: Start your LLM server, then run `streamlit run llm_ui.py` and open [http://localhost:8501](http://localhost:8501) in your browser.